Originally published in July 2019. Last updated on May 7, 2025.

 - Demand and average prices in your region

-If the windows are extremely dirty or hard to access, you can charge more, so long as it is within reason and you explain it well on the estimate.
+If the windows are extremely dirty or hard to access, you can charge more, so long as it’s within reason, and you explain it well on the estimate.

 Most homeowners have their windows cleaned twice per year.
 If a client requests a higher frequency, you can offer a volume discount and still be very profitable.

-And if your window cleaning business offers additional services like gutter cleaning and repair, power washing, or Christmas light install, you can bundle these services and offer more incentive for residential clients.
+Does your business also offer services like gutter cleaning and repair, power washing, or Christmas light installation?
+You can bundle these and offer more incentives for homeowners.

 How to price construction window cleaning

-Construction cleans are priced higher because of the amount of time you’ll need to remove paint and grime.
-You may also need to wear special safety equipment (hardhats, boots), invest in new window cleaning tools, and do more ladder work.
+Construction cleans are priced higher because of the time needed to remove paint and grime.
+You may also need to wear special safety equipment (hard hats, boots), invest in new window cleaning tools, and do more ladder work.

 The average price for a construction clean is estimated at $4 for exterior windows and $5 for interior windows.